“The Transparent Patient”

 The Autumn Academy, which precedes the annual Academia Engelberg Forum, aims to bring together young scientists from different countries and different backgrounds, in order to discuss this year’s conference topic “The transparent patient” with a strongly interdisciplinary approach.

-During the Autumn Academy, participants will be divided in three small thematic groups (defined on the basis of their abstracts).
+During the Autumn Academy, participants will be divided in three small thematic groups (defined on the basis of their interests, backgrounds, and papers).
 They will present their state of the art knowledge on the topic, discuss it, and finally condense it in a series of protocols (one for each thematic group) that will become the proceedings of the Autumn Academy.

-The protocols will be evaluated by a Commission, and the best one will receive a monetary prize of 3’000 CHF, to be equally divided between the contributors.
+The protocols will be evaluated by a Scientific Committee, and the best one will receive a monetary prize of 3’000 CHF, to be equally divided between the contributors.
 All the protocols will also be presented during the Academia Engelberg Forum.

 Foundation of Academia Engelberg